The First (hidden) NHMRC Homeopathy Review

 Freedom of Information (FOI) documents reveal that the reviewer delivered on their contract to assess the research evidence on homeopathy, and submitted their final Draft Report to NHMRC at the start of August 2012 .

 The Office of NHMRC sacked the contractor within days of receiving their final Draft Report, apparently without consulting the Homeopathy Working Committee (the expert committee NHMRC appointed to oversee the Review) .

-The first review - methodology:
+The First Review - methodology:

-An indication of the approach taken by the first reviewer has been revealed in a document released under FOI revealing the table of contents of the penultimate version of the reviewers final Draft Report [2A].
+An indication of the approach taken by the first reviewer has been revealed in a document released under FOI, revealing the table of contents of the penultimate version of the reviewer's final Draft Report [2A].

-The first review - a good quality report:
+The First Review - a good quality report:

 This is perhaps not surprising, since the first reviewer co-authored NHMRC's seminal, accepted method for assessing health evidence, which they had used in reviewing evidence on numerous occasions before undertaking the Homeopathy Review.

 The HWC member's feedback to NHMRC on the draft first reviewer's report feedback began :